KIRAMEKI

 Engagement with the Translation Provider

-Most of the above-noted problems are occur because translation providers are treated as black boxes and, indeed, wish to be treated that way.
+Most of the above-noted problems occur because translation providers are treated as black boxes and, indeed, wish to be treated that way.
 If you seek out translation providers that will allow you to engage with them concerning the specific identity, capabilities, and locations of the translators who will translate your documents, you have a better chance of avoiding having your documents sent to an unknown translation broker in China by your translation broker in the US.
-Sadly, the major translation brokers serving the translation needs of litigation involving Japanese entities are highly unlikely to welcome or offer such engagement, beyond non-verifiable characterizations of "their translation team" (which they almost never have, as noted above) being highly capable.
+Sadly, the major translation brokers serving the translation needs of litigation involving Japanese entities are highly unlikely to welcome or offer such engagement, beyond non-verifiable characterizations of "their translation team" (which they almost never have as employees) being highly capable.

 We might note at this point that Kirameki: